openreplay/openreplay/tracker/tracker-vuex/README.md

 });
 ```

-You can customize the plugin behaviour with options to sanitize your data.
+You can customize the plugin behavior with options to sanitize your data.
 They are similar to the ones from the standard `createLogger` plugin.

 ```js
 trackerVuex({